Skip to content

 Today, the LEC warms about 7,000 homes, businesses and public facilities in 108 buildings using heat pumped out of eight energy plants connected by 15 kilometres of hydronic pipes.
 Almost all of that heat comes from natural gas.

 In the fall of 2025, LEC will commission an electric boiler plant in a new condo building on West 15th Street.
-With its three megawatts of capacity, the boilers could lower the system’s annual greenhouse gas emissions by 1,300 tonnes, according to staff.
+With its three megawatts of capacity, the boilers could lower the system’s greenhouse gas emissions by 1,300 tonnes from the time it goes online until the end of 2025, according to staff.

 Running the electric boilers will cost the utility about $200,000 more per month than burning gas would, so rates will be going up by an additional 2.9 per cent.
 For a typical LEC customer living in a 750-square-foot apartment, that would translate to a $3-per-month increase in heating costs, according to staff.